Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 </style>

 # Allocating AoAs to blades
-Taxonomy is the science of classifying entities.
+Taxonomy is the discipline of classifying entities.
 It is usually associated with the biological sciences.
 It is, however, a useful concept in many fields.

 This chapter deals with the taxonomy of AoA values.
 What exactly needs to be classified?
 We need to classify the AoAs into bins, such that each bin contains the AoAs of a single blade.